phrase/slimkeyfy/README.md

 1. **Stream** - **recommended** - default mode, walks through the given file/files and if an untagged plain string is found you are prompted to apply (y)es, discard (n)o, tag (x) if you would like it to be marked for later (like a git conflict) or to (a)bort (only aborts the current file process).

 2. **Diff** - **currently not recommended** - Applies all changes and uses colordiff or diff to show any changes between the files.
 Faster if you do not like to approve every single matching line.
 It is also more error prone because some faulty translations will be translated nonetheless.
-In the future somewhat 80% will be parsed and you will be prompted for 20%.
+In the future it might be possible to parse 80% for sure and be prompted about the 20%.

 default stream mode
 ```unix